VQuesada/x_twitter-clone/README.md

 npx supabase login
 ```

-go to the url prompted in the terminal and create a new token
-this token grants access to ALL your databases, so be careful with it
+go to the url prompted in the terminal and create a new token.
+This token grants access to ALL your databases, so be careful with it.

-paste the token in the terminal
+Paste the token in the terminal

 2- Generate the types